hugocarr/bazel_flask_boilerplate/README.md

 ## Testing

-This project uses `pytest` for testing.
-A single test is included but currently blank.
+This project uses Bazel for testing.
 Add your tests in the `tests` directory.

 To run tests, use:
 ```sh